All Episodes

 Oh, no.

-And and that was a shame.
+And that was a shame.

-Well, and the fact of the matter is is that the one way that there are going to be more open black conservatives, that they are not in the closet that you describe, is the more that are out there, the more who will come out.
+Well, and the fact of the matter is, is that the one way that there are going to be more open black conservatives, that they are not in the closet that you describe, is the more that are out there, the more who will come out.

 It will be a snowballing kind of effect.